Summer Educational Advancement for Teachers (SEAT)

 The University of Georgia Hugh Hodgson School of Music invites you to join the Summer Educational Advancement for Teachers (SEAT) program.
 Geared toward the working teacher, the SEAT Program gives in-service music educators the one thing they need the most: time.

-Time to finally pursue their Master’s in Music Education, or complete an Education Specialist degree—even time to earn a Doctorate of Music Education.
+Time to finally pursue their Master’s in Music Education, or even time to earn a Doctorate of Music Education.

 By allowing teachers to complete requirements for these degrees at their own pace, SEAT empowers music educators to take the next step in their careers, completing requirements with minimal work either in the calmer summer months or during the year, through directed study or distance learning.

 The 2017 Summer Session is June 5 - July 20.
 The deadline for applications is April 1, 2017.
 Applications will not be viewed until on or after April 1, 2017; decisions will be released by April 15, 2017.
 Application information and contact information can be found at the bottom of this page.

 What can I expect?